 “Legally, you can have two car insurance policies for two different vehicles held in the same household.
 Each of the cars can also be in one person’s name,” Quinn says.

-You may want to do this if, for example, another family member owns his or her own car that you do not drive.
+Some instances of having two different car insurance policies on two different cars within one household include a family member owning their own car that you don’t drive or having a teen driver.
 Another example is if you’re living with a roommate.
 You also may want different policies if you need luxury insurance for a classic or exotic car.

-Or say you don’t want the increasingly negative driving record of a family member (who drives their own car) factored into your policy’s premiums any longer.
-If so, you’ll need to exclude them from your policy.
-This would require that person to get their own insurance policy for their own vehicle.
+It’s a good idea to consider individual driving records.
+If you don’t want the increasingly negative driving record of a family member (who drives their own car) factored into your policy’s premiums, need to exclude them from your policy.
+This would require that person get their own insurance policy for their own vehicle.

 “A child 16 to 23 years of age on your policy can make your insurance rates extremely high.
 In this case, your child can acquire their own insurance for their own car, making the policy for yourself and your car much cheaper.
 But your child needs to be financially stable to obtain and afford their own policy,” says Aurea Colston, a licensed insurance agent with Acceptance Insurance in Sacramento, California.